 We get some top car care and car cleaning tips from one of the best in the business

-Cleaning a car is one of those task's that's necessary, but surprisingly difficult to do well.
-Here we aim to arm you with all the car cleaning info and tips to make the job an easier one with better results.
+Cleaning a car is one of those tasks that is unavoidable, but surprisingly difficult to do well.
+Here we aim to provide you with all the car cleaning info and tips to make the job an easier one with better results.
 If you want to achieve anything close to a showroom finish, it's going to take a lot more than a bucket of lukewarm water and a sponge.

 There is, of course, the option of hiring a professional, however, the effect you’ll get can easily be replicated much more cheaply by yourself, provided you have the correct gear and the time to spare.
 One of the biggest fears motorists have is that they will damage their car during the cleaning process – catch a rogue stone and you will soon see the damage a few swift wipes can do.

 Which is why we have consolidated our knowledge and consulted with experts to produce a comprehensive list of car cleaning tips.
 As part of our research we spent a day Adam Eaton, head of detailing at specialist Gtechniq, to learn the professional’s way of cleaning a car.